swiftlang/swift-evolution/proposals/0215-additive-arithmetic-protocol.md

 We keep  `Numeric` 's behavior and requirements intact, and introduce a new protocol that
 - does not require `ExpressibleByIntegerLiteral` conformance, and
-- share common properties and operators between vectors and scalars.
+- shares common properties and operators between vectors and scalars.

 To achieve these, we can try to find a mathematical concept that is close enough to makes practical sense without depending on unnecessary algebraic abstractions.
 This concept is additive group, containing a zero and all additive operators that are defined on `Numeric` today. `Numeric` will refine this new protocol, and vector types/protocols will conform to/refine the new protocol as well.